AUJUS Editors

 Lorenzo Cremaschi

-Dr. Lorenzo Cremaschi is a Professor in the Department of Mechanical Engineering and Director of Undergraduate Research at Auburn University (Auburn, AL, U.S.).
+Lorenzo Cremaschi is a Henry M. Burt, Jr., Professor of Mechanical Engineering and Director of Auburn University’s Undergraduate Research Programs (Auburn, AL, U.S.).
 He received his Ph.D. from the University of Maryland (College Park, MD, U.S.) in 2004.
 In 2001, he was awarded his M.S. and B.S. diploma degrees from the University of Modena (Italy).
 Before joining Auburn University, Dr. Cremaschi was a post-doctoral research associate at Purdue University’s Herrick laboratories, followed by assistant and associate professor in the School of Aerospace and Mechanical Engineering at Oklahoma State University (Stillwater, OK).

-Dr. Cremaschi’s interests focus on buildings’ energy efficiency and sustainability, scalable thermal energy systems, water desalination and purification, and the water-energy-food nexus.
-His current research includes thermodynamics and heat transfer of low Global Warming Potential refrigerants, air dehumidification processes, frost and defrost, and moisture transport in thermal insulation systems.
-He is the principal investigator of several research projects and the author of over 105 papers.
+Dr. Cremaschi focuses on energy efficiency, scalable thermal energy systems, water harvesting, desalination and purification, and the water-energy-food nexus.
+His current research includes climate-control transportation systems for biomedical applications, thermodynamics and heat transfer of low Global Warming Potential and natural refrigerants, air dehumidification processes, frost and defrost, and moisture transport in thermal insulation systems.
+He is the principal investigator of several research projects and the author of over 100 papers.
 He revised three book chapters and gave several presentations at conferences, meetings, and university seminars.
-Dr. Cremaschi is the inventor of two international patents.
+Dr. Cremaschi is the inventor of three international patents.

 Dr. Cremaschi served as an associate editor for the Science and Technology for the Built Environment Journal.
-He has several honors and awards, including the 2022 Research Award for Excellence in the College of Engineering and the 2020 Exceptional Service Award from the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).
+He has several honors and awards, including the 2024 Henry M. Burt, Jr. Endowed Professorship for the Samuel Ginn College of Engineering, the 2022 Research Award for Excellence in the College of Engineering, and the 2020 Exceptional Service Award from the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE).

 Dr. Cremaschi is the chair of the American Society of Thermal and Fluids Engineers (ASTFE) Executive Committee and served on the ASHRAE Research and Administration Committee.
-He is chair of the International Institute of Refrigeration (IIR) U.S. National Committee and the International Energy Agency (IEA) U.S. Heat Pump National team member.
-He has served on several technical and standard committees for 20 years.
+He has served as the chair of the International Institute of Refrigeration (IIR) U.S. National Committee.
+He is a member of the International Energy Agency U.S. Heat Pump National team.
+He is currently the president of the IIR Commission B1, which focuses on thermodynamics and transfer processes fundamentals of refrigeration.
+He has served on several technical and standard committees for over 20 years.
 Dr. Cremaschi was the technical program chair for two ASTFE conferences in 2019 and 2021.
 He organized numerous technical sessions, panel forums, and seminars within ASHRAE, ASTFE, IIR, and the American Society of Mechanical Engineers (ASME).

 Lexy Barraza